learning-unlimited/ESP-Website/docs/admin/releases/12/README.rst

 ============================
 - Asterisks may still show up even when some fields are not set as required for the profile form.
 - Programs may be created without a student class registration module information object.
-- "Accepted but hidden" sections are listed as "Rejected" in teacher registration.
-- "Rejected" classes aren't shown on /teacherreg or /userview.